fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 ### Add an homepage

-It is also a good idea to add a link to your project homepage, so it will showed by [npm site][1].
+It is also a good idea to add a link to your project homepage, so it will showed by [npm site][npm].

 ```json
 "homepage": "http://g14n.info/tris3d",